mmistakes/made-mistakes-jekyll/src/_posts/articles/2014-08-24-paperfaces-giveaway.md

 last_modified_at: 2017-05-08T15:45:03-04:00
 excerpt: "Enter to win a portrait of your choice drawn by Michael Rose in his signature PaperFaces style."
 categories: [articles]
-tags: [drawing, illustration, Paper by 53, iPad]
+tags: [drawing, illustration, Paper for iOS, iPad]
 image:
   path: &image /assets/images/paperfaces-contest.jpg
   width: 1280